-- Passive Anxiety: Messaging increases anxiety in those already suffering from some measure of health anxiety or OCD-ish compulsivity - Since there is no way to be perfectly safe, anxiety is unremitting - Must choose sources of information and most likely avoid getting information from social media, although that is the source for news and information for many.
+- Passive Anxiety: 24/7 'Info-tainment' increases anxiety bringing constant awareness of dangers in culture increases anxiety in those already suffering from some measure of health anxiety. - Since there is no way to be perfectly safe, anxiety is unremitting - Guide to curate sources of information and most likely avoid getting information from social media, although that is the source for news and information for many.